 All records must be retained for three years after the completion of the research (this is subject to change).
-Records may include such items as research proposals, informed consent documents, progress reports, reports of any injuries to subjects, and all related correspondence concerning the use of human subjects.
+Records may include such items as research proposals, informed consent documents, progress reports, reports of any injuries to participants, and all related correspondence concerning the use of human participants.
+(Under review)

-Data collection involving human subjects that extends beyond one year must be re-reviewed, and re-approval granted, by the departmental reviewer if the status of the research is exempt, or by the IRB if the status of the research is expedited or requires full IRB review.
+Data collection involving human participants that extends beyond one year must be re-reviewed by the IRB if the status of the research is expedited or requires full IRB review.
 Research that was given an exemption, does not need to be reviewed on an annual basis unless the procedures and instrumentation will change.

 Forms A and either B, C or D (depending on level of review) are required.
-Each proposal should indicate the purpose of the project, a description of the subjects, including how they will be recruited, a full description of all procedures, and copies of all instruments (e.g., questionnaires, surveys, consent forms, recruitment flyers and procedures).
+Each proposal should indicate the purpose of the project, a description of the participants, including how they will be recruited, a full description of all procedures, and copies of all instruments (e.g., questionnaires, surveys, consent forms, recruitment flyers and procedures).
 Sample recruitment letters or advertisements should also be included.
 Complete details about proposal components for each level of review are provided in the Appendix.

-Subjects must have sufficient information to make an informed decision to participate in the research study.
-If subjects cannot give informed consent, it must be obtained from their legal representatives.
-For example, when subjects are minors (under 18) or when they are mentally incapacitated, legal representatives are required.
+Participants must have sufficient information to make an informed decision to participate in the research study.
+If participants cannot give informed consent, it must be obtained from their legal representatives.
+For example, when participants are minors (under 18) or when they are mentally incapacitated, legal representatives are required.
 Remember that informed consent is a process and is not merely obtaining a signature.

-Consent documents should be clearly written and understandable to subjects.
+Consent documents should be clearly written, with short sentences that are understandable to participants.
 The consent form should include language that is nontechnical.
 Scientific, technical, or medical terms should be plainly defined.
 Use the second person in the consent form.
 (See "Components of a Consent Form," and "Model Consent Form," in the Appendix.)

 Children (those under 18) should be given an explanation – at a level appropriate to the child’s age, maturity, experience, and condition – of the procedures to be used, their meaning to the child in terms of discomfort and inconvenience, and the general purpose of the research.
 Children should be assured that what they tell the researcher will remain confidential.
 Children should be asked if they wish to participate in the research or not.
 Mere failure to object on the part of the child should not, in the absence of affirmative agreement, be construed as assent.
 In the proposal, the investigator should indicate: 1) how assent will be obtained (what the investigator will say to the child and whether or not the child’s parent(s) or guardian(s) will be present); 2) how assent will be documented.
 The child may either sign a very brief assent form or verbally indicate a willingness to participate.

-If there is no written consent form, an oral presentation of the research should be provided to the subjects by the investigator, with documentation that such a presentation was made to the participants.
+If there is no written consent form, an oral presentation of the research should be provided to the participants by the investigator, with documentation that such a presentation was made to the participants.
 The IRB will need to review the oral presentation and documentation.

 For proposals reviewed by the IRB, a letter will be sent to the investigator by the IRB chair, indicating one of four possible outcomes:

 Research conducted outside of the United Sates by Bryn Mawr faculty, students, or staff must be reviewed in accordance with Bryn Mawr College IRB review procedures.
-Such research must also conform to the standards for research involving human subjects of the host country.
-Collaboration with colleagues at a local institution in the host country often provides a good method for ensuring compliance with host country law and human subject conventions in research.
+Such research must also conform to the standards for research involving human participants of the host country.
+Collaboration with colleagues at a local institution in the host country often provides a good method for ensuring compliance with host country law and human participant conventions in research.
 Please see the Guidelines for International Researchers (which are currently in development).

 If some portion of the research is conducted at another institution, that institution must also review and approve the research protocol.
 The Bryn Mawr College IRB will normally request some evidence of review and agreement from the host institution.
 If the host institution does not have a Human Subjects Review Committee, a letter on institutional letterhead signed by an official of the host institution agreeing to permit access to the study population will be required.